 We can arrange any of the above or book you on jungle kayak trips, bird watching tours or to visit a cacao farm and see first hand how chocolate is made.
 We can arrange cheap bike hire, mayan village stays and even a private lesson at the local drumming school, the hands-on fun way to learn about Garifuna drumming and culture.

 Info Packs include a full itinerary, country guides and travel advice on visas, money, insurance and the local weather.
 By filling in your details you'll also be kept updated on all the latest news, offers and stories on this particular trip.
 Happy reading!

-Three hearty meals per day will be included and prepared for you by the team Mondays to Fridays.
+Three meals per day will be included and prepared for you by the team while you're on the island.
 Meals will generally consist of local ingredients and plenty of fresh fish!
 Most dietary requirements can be catered for, but please ensure that you make us aware prior to departure, as well as the in-country team when you arrive.

 At weekends, meals are not included but this is a great opportunity to explore other areas of Belize and try out some of the great local restaurants.
 The team in Belize will be able to give you some great recommendations on places to visit during your free time.

 Throughout your programmes you will have the support and guidance of the programme co-ordinator and team.
 You will be provided with competent assistance and help with any questions or advice you may need during your stay.

 In addition, you will have access to a 24 hour emergency contact number so you can contact one of our UK staff at any time should you need to.

 This trip requires a Police Check to be carried out - please contact us for further information on how to do this.